 Tax Abatement for New and Rehabilitated Multifamily Rental Housing.
 Offers a full property tax abatement for up to 10 years for multifamily rental housing affordable at up to 120% of Area Median Income.
-City sets length of exemption based on percent of units meeting affordability criteria.
+The City sets the length of exemption based on percent of units meeting affordability criteria.